woubuc/sweep/docs/contributing.md

 This is a relatively standard process for most open source projects.
 I'll repeat it here for clarity's sake, and to help new contributors get started.
 In case of questions, create an issue or [reach out on Twitter](https://twitter.com/woubuc).

 ### 1. Create an issue
-It all starts by [creating an issue](https://github.com/woubuc/project-cleanup/issues) in the Project Cleanup repository.
+It all starts by [creating an issue](https://github.com/woubuc/sweep/issues) in the Sweep repository.
 Use this to describe and discuss the changes you intend to make.

 You can also use issues for questions or general feedback, although this may be changed as we get more issues.